 Their religion was, however, barabaric and involved mass human scarifices.
 A major goal in Aztec wars was the acquisition of victims for human sacrifice.
 Human sacrifice was practiced by many Native American cultures, but the Azztec are notable for the large numbers of sacrificial victims.
 The Aztecs believed that it was necessary to appease the gods with human hearts in order to ensure that the sun would rise each morning.
 One reason the Aztec engaged in war was to secure living prisoners for sacrifice.
 These victims would not be sacrificedimmediuately.
 Instead many would be held for some time before being required for sacrifice.
 The victims would be ushered up a templel pyramid, laid over a stone altar, and then an Aztec priest would cut their chests open with an obsedian blade and rip out their still beating hearts.
 Their lifeless bodies were then down the steps of the pyramids.
 Cortez was horrified at this practice when he arrived in Tenochtitlán.
 He ordered thge pyramids razed.
 And on those sites churches were built.
 The remains of Tenochtitlán today provide the foundations of Mexico City.
 The Templo Mayor has ben ecavatd.
 It can be seen today adjacent to the Mexico City Cathedral.
 Many more Aztec sites have not be excavated.

-The Aztecs despite their many accomplishments were best known for human sactifice.
+The Aztecs despite their many accomplishments are sxyrely best known today for human sacrifice.
 Other Native Americans practiced human sacrifice, but none on the scale of the Aztecs.
 When Hernan Cortez and his force of Conquistadores first saw

 History is the experimental testing grounds for humanity.
 Proto Indians arrived in the New World milennia before the Neolitic Revolution and the advent of civilization.
 And as in the Old World, the Neolithic or Agriculturl revolution which occured indepebently in the New World created great civilizations in both Meso-America and the Andes.
 Some of the cultures which developed are some of the most violent and bloody societies known to mankind.
 No societies have ever come close to the levels of human scarifies conducted publically and on a massive scale by the Aztecs.
 And many other Native American civilizations practiced human sacrifice.
 Even on a smaller scale than the Aztecs, it was an important part of their culture.
 The Spanish friars accompsnying the Conquistadores had good reason to be horrified.
 These civilizations also made important cutural achievements.
 But at the time of contact with the Europens they were still largely stone age societies which had not even mastered the concept of the wheel or metalury beyond gold and silver, metals with low melting points and thus requiring limited technology.
 Thus they were conquered by small bands of European Conquistadores.
 The question thus rises as to why the New World lagged so far behind the Old World in cultural and technological development.
 There have been many theories offered.
 The north-south axis of the mountain ranges impeded communication and contact while the east-west axis of Eurasian mountaints promoted communication and contact.
 This is a strong argument because the relative isolation of the New World.
 This may have been an important factor.
 The lack of important load-bearing animals like oxen, horses, and cammels may also been a factor.
 [Diamond] Of course the development of corn amd potatoes were more valuable food crops than the crops developed in the Old World.
 A factor rarely considered is the failure of the great Native American civilizations to develop the concept of freedom.
 This is interesting because Native americans during the Enligtenment and today in popular culture are often seen as the embodiment of freedom.